-As parents, narcissists are often emotionally unavailable, neglectful, and abusive.
-Unfortunately, their children typically have difficult childhoods where they constantly try and fail to live up to the changing expectations of their parents.
-Children begin to believe that their parent’s love is conditional, which can result in struggles with self-esteem, anxiety, depression, and unhealthy relationships that follow them into adulthood.
+Children of narcissists typically try and fail to live up to the constantly changing expectations of their parents, leading children to believe their parent’s love is conditional, which can result in struggles with self-esteem, anxiety, depression, and unhealthy relationships that follow them into adulthood.

 Characteristics of a Narcissistic Parent

 Narcissistic parents are often emotionally abusive to their children, holding them to impossible and constantly changing expectations.
-Those with narcissistic personality disorder are highly sensitive and defensive.
+Those with narcissistic personality disorder (NPD) are highly sensitive and defensive.
 They tend to lack self-awareness and empathy for other people, including their own children.1,2 Narcissistic parents are frequently described as being unpredictable, or “hot and cold,” making it hard for children to know what to expect.3,4,5,6 Narcissistic abuse is common and can have lasting negative impacts on children that last into adulthood.

-10 Signs You’ve Been Raised By a Narcissist
+12 Signs You’ve Been Raised By a Narcissist

 Narcissists can be hard to spot because they tend to put a lot of energy and effort into maintaining their reputation and appearing normal, but it’s especially difficult to recognize NPD in the people closest to us.
 Parents with NPD tend to be skilled at using narcissistic phrases that twist reality in ways that cause their children to doubt themselves and their perception, all while portraying themselves as loving, concerned parents.